 Understand your enemy

-There are different types of cyber-attackers.
+There are different types of cyber threat actors.
 Understanding their motivations will help you understand which of these may see you as a target and therefore the level of risk you or your organisation could be exposed to.
-The most common motivation for a cyber-attack is for money or acquiring something that can be traded for money such as your data, intellectual property rights (IPR), credentials, bank or credit card details.
+The most common motivation for a cyber attack is for money or acquiring something that can be traded for money such as your data, intellectual property rights (IPR), credentials, bank or credit card details.

-In Britain and Northern Ireland, the primary source of attacks on businesses and individuals are through organised crime gangs (OCGs) and some Nation-State activity.
+In Britain and Northern Ireland, the primary sources of attacks on businesses and individuals are through organised crime gangs (OCGs) and some Nation-State activity.
 The globalised nature of the Internet allows these threat actors to be physically located anywhere in the world and still affect the security of information systems in Northern Ireland.